 Starting at the base.
 After running on various shared hosting environments and then eventually our own VPS, RNM finally went with running our own server, and we haven’t looked back.
 The machine is a So You Start

 Effectively we are running our own shared hosting service so we run CloudLinux as the server OS.
-We really like the security and resource control that CloudLinux provides.
+We really like the security and resource control that CloudLinux provides between accounts.
+On the new server, still being tested, we are running mod_lsapi which so far seem blazing fast.
+We also are looking PHP-FPM as another option.
+I will update this section once we decide.

 On top of that, we run WHM & cPanel.
 WHM is really useful when having to manage all those accounts.
 Not many of our users ever access their cPanel account but the cPanel is a great interface if they need it.